-The BMW Group and Eckart Witzigmann look back on the first successful foodlab in Vienna with over 350 participants
+The BMW Group and Eckart Witzigmann look back on the first successful culinary symposium in Vienna with over 350 participants

 Munich/Vienna.
 “What is the significance of good, responsibly-prepared food?”
 On Monday in the Schönbrunn Orangery in Vienna, top-class representatives of the

 gastronomy industry discussed the varied aspects of this question during several panels.
-Participants of the first ECKART foodlabs then exchanged their knowledge of the producers’ market and put this knowledge into practice with selected products from all across Austria and the international Alpine region.
+Participants of the first ECKART culinary symposium then exchanged their knowledge of the producers’ market and put this knowledge into practice with selected products from all across Austria and the international Alpine region.

 In his opening speech at the plenum of the Schönbrunn Orangery, Eckart Witzigmann said: “We must find appropriate answers to the questions of our time.”
 Wolfgang Puck and Franck Giovannini, winners of this year’s ECKART, who were honoured the previous evening, discussed the great cuisine of today with Eckart Witzigmann.
 “We need the avant-garde to move things forward,” was the conclusion of the high-calibre panel.